 Another great perk about SEE TEFL is that they assist their graduates with job placement.
 They have a network of schools that they’ve built up over the years that are reputable and maintain a low teacher turn-over rate.
 SEE TEFL accommodates part-time, summer-time, and substitute positions, in addition to full-time positions.
 This also includes summer camps, English camps, and even volunteer opportunities.
 Knowing that you’ll have help finding a job after graduating is huge relief.

 Contact Information for SEE TEFL

-SEE TEFL offers a rigorous four-week course for 1,495 USD.
+SEE TEFL offers a very organized and effective four-week course for 1,395 USD.
 Their Chiang Mai location offers courses every five weeks.
 Additionally, twice per year – in April and in September – SEE TEFL offers a two-week “Teaching Essentials” training course followed by a four to five month paid internship position as a teacher.
 This coincides with the start of the first and second semesters of the public Thai school year.

 A TEFL is Worth the Investment

 We advocate earning a TEFL because it helps to secure a teaching position in Thailand and it prepares you for a successful teaching career.
 Since so many prospective teachers come to Thailand without prior teaching experience (as it was for Angela), finding a great TEFL course to take is well worth the investment.